|

 Xu Jian quotes him concerning the qin player Liu Yun.

-The original biography in Qin Shi Bu is as follows.
+The original Qin Shi Bu entry for Xiao Yan (and Xiao Yi) is as follows:9

-1 Sources for Liang Wudi and Yuandi are given as: 梁書 Liang Shu; 隋書 Sui Shu; 古琴疏 Gu Qin Shu; 樂府詩集 Yuefu Shiji (has many poems for both).
-(Return)
+Sources for Liang Wudi, as well as Liang Yuandi, are given as: 梁書 Liang Shu; 隋書 Sui Shu; 古琴疏 Gu Qin Shu; 樂府詩集 Yuefu Shiji (has many poems for both).

 Hou Jing was a native of Gansu who joined the Wei military service, became governor of Henon, then switched his allegiance from Wei to Liang.
 However, he then rebelled against Liang and tried to set up a new dynasty.